Pavithra2997/Seven-segment-display-using-Verilog-HDL-/README.md

 # NAME : PAVITHRA K
 # REG NO : 212222060173
 # DATE :
-# EX NO 2 :  SIMULATION AND IMPLEMENTATION OF SEVEN SEGMENT DISPLAY
+# EX NO 2 :  SIMULATION AND IMPLEMENTATION OF SEVEN SEGMENT DISPLAY IN VERILOG HDL

 ## AIM